BJTMastermind/UMRC/README.md

 ## About This Project

-The Universal Minecraft Resource Converter is a tool that allows you to convert a Java Resource Pack, Java Texture Pack, or a Bedrock Texture Pack to one another easily.
+The Universal Minecraft Resource Converter is a tool that allows you to convert a Java Resource Pack, Java Texture Pack, or a Bedrock Resource Pack to one another easily.

 # Screen Shots